tychonievich/cs2102/markdown/structures.md

 If two sequences have the same elements but in different order, they are called **permutations** of one another.
-The number of permutations of a sequence if the factorial of the length of the sequence divided by the product of the factorials of the number of copies of each value in the sequence.
+The number of permutations of a sequence is the factorial of the length of the sequence divided by the product of the factorials of the number of copies of each value in the sequence.

 :::example